 Montrose Behavioral Health Hospital, located in Chicago, Illinois, is an ideal place to receive all-inclusive care for acute behavioral health concerns.

 What We Treat

 We offer well-rounded care for people who are suffering from symptoms of any number of mental health disorders.
-Our programming can address concerns related to bipolar disorder, depression, borderline personality disorder, intermittent explosive disorder, attention-deficit/hyperactivity disorder (ADHD), schizophrenia, autism spectrum disorder, and gender dysphoria.
+Our programming can address concerns related to bipolar disorder, depression, borderline personality disorder, attention-deficit/hyperactivity disorder (ADHD), schizophrenia, gender dysphoria, and co-occurring disorders, such as, autism spectrum disorder and intermittent explosive disorder.
 We can also treat people who are suffering from psychosis.

 Recognizing that there are many times when people are experiencing symptoms of multiple disorders, we are also able to create treatment plans that address symptoms of co-occurring anxiety, eating disorders, obsessive-compulsive disorder (OCD), panic disorder, phobias, and trauma-related concerns, including posttraumatic stress disorder (PTSD).

 Additionally, it is important that people who are struggling with suicidal ideation or engaging in self-harming behaviors receive immediate care.
 The team at our Chicago location is able to deliver age-appropriate treatment in a way that best addresses these sensitive needs.